MileHacker Logo

 • Consider a Japan Rail Pass or regional pass for train travel.

-• Utilize convenience stores for budget-meals suitable for families.
+• Utilize convenience stores for budget-friendly meals.

 • Explore free parks, shrines, and observation decks.